grepstrength/RansomWhere/README.md

 # RansomWhere!

-**Keep your personal infrastructure clean!
-Build your own VM to quickly visit ransomware data leak sites!**
+**Keep your personal infrastructure clean!**

+Build your own burnable VM to safely visit ransomware data leak sites or potential phishing pages!
+Even if it gets compromised, a simple `terraform destroy` later and the TA gets nothing!

+This uses:
-This uses a single Kali Linux VM
+- a single Kali Linux VM
+  - TOR Browser
+  - RansomLook bookmarks to get the latest ransomware threat intel, including active .onion links
+- Bastion host to access the VM

 **STILL UNDER DEVELOPMENT**